Gitrua07/time-notification-system/README.md

 # time-notification-system
 A program that allows users to set a timer.
-The program will trigger a computer notificiation when the goal time is reached.
+The program will trigger a computer notification when the goal time is reached.